Astroua/AstroCompute_Scripts/README.md

 ## Links for importing data into CASA
 * VLA: Can be downloaded from archive in CASA format.
 * SMA: Can be calibrated in CASA.
-Follow instructions [here]: (https://www.cfa.harvard.edu/sma/casa) for reduction details and details on how to convert to a CASA MS data set for use by these scripts
+Follow instructions [here](https://www.cfa.harvard.edu/sma/casa) for reduction details and details on how to convert to a CASA MS data set for use by these scripts
 * NOEMA: Must be calibrated beforehand.
-Follow instructions [here]: (http://www.iram.fr/IRAMFR/ARC/documents/filler/casa-gildas.pdf) to convert to a CASA MS data set for use by these scripts.
+Follow instructions [here](http://www.iram.fr/IRAMFR/ARC/documents/filler/casa-gildas.pdf) to convert to a CASA MS data set for use by these scripts.

 ##Requires the following python packages
-*casa-python executable wrapper (get it [here]: (https://github.com/radio-astro-tools/casa-python)) to install the following packages in CASA python
+* casa-python executable wrapper (get it [here]: (https://github.com/radio-astro-tools/casa-python)) to install the following packages in CASA python
-*jdcal
-*astropy
-*astroML
+* jdcal
+* astropy
+* astroML
-*uvmultifit (get it [here]: (http://nordic-alma.se/support/software-tools)) *this package also needs gsl libraries to build (get them [here]: (http://askubuntu.com/questions/490465/install-gnu-scientific-library-gsl-on-ubuntu-14-04-via-terminal))
+* uvmultifit (get it [here]: (http://nordic-alma.se/support/software-tools))
+   * this package also needs gsl libraries to build (get them [here]: (http://askubuntu.com/questions/490465/install-gnu-scientific-library-gsl-on-ubuntu-14-04-via-terminal))
-*analysisUtils (get it [here]: (https://casaguides.nrao.edu/index.php?title=Analysis_Utilities)) *aegean (get it [here]: (https://github.com/PaulHancock/Aegean)) *this package also needs lmfit-0.7.4 (get it [here]: (http://github.com/lmfit/lmfit-py.git@0.7.4))
+* analysisUtils (get it [here]: (https://casaguides.nrao.edu/index.php?title=Analysis_Utilities))
+* aegean (get it [here]: (https://github.com/PaulHancock/Aegean))
+   * this package also needs lmfit-0.7.4 (get it [here]: (http://github.com/lmfit/lmfit-py.git@0.7.4))

 ##Description of scripts